-You’ll love this list of Clutter-Free Christmas Gift Ideas that will save your sanity, keep your kid’s rooms clean, and promote world peace.
+You’ll love this list of Clutter-Free Christmas Gift Ideas for kids that will save your sanity, keep your kid’s rooms clean, and promote world peace.
 Ok, maybe not that last part.

 I know you’ve seen the crazy woman.
 You know, the one with the big black trash bag on her hip and a look on her face that says, “Every toy in this room will be out of the house in the next 5 minutes.”

 Maybe you’ve been her.
 Or maybe you’ve just been trying to figure out how not to be her.

 Trust me when I say that I can relate.
 My kids share a pretty small bedroom.
 Not that long ago, 3 of my kids were sharing that pretty small bedroom.
 Most days I couldn’t even do something simple like walk in their room, much less find something we needed.
 I promise it is not an exaggeration to say there were days I found it hard to control my desire to grab that big black trash bag and make it all disappear.

 The funny thing is, most of what we have we don’t even want.
 You know it’s true.
 They spend weeks and months wanting the latest toy and we find it crushed under the bed by Valentine’s Day.
 It’s possibly one of the most frustrating parts of parenting.
 Well, it was… until one day I started giving the grandparents clutter-free Christmas gift ideas for kids.